 It's a great time of year -- to an explore a Great American Main Street.
 Dahlonega's downtown was the winner of t he Great American Main Street award in 2016, and that's because of the charm the variety of restaurants and retail, and the welcoming nature of Dahlonega's friendly merchants.
 Dahlonega is classic.
 It's contemporary.
 It's genuine and authentic.

 It's springtime -- the days are longer.
-It's also the beginning of festival season, with Dahlonega's Literary Festival and Science Festival leading the way March 24 & 25, followed closely by everyone's favorite music event -- Bear on the Square, a two-day celebration of Appalachian old time and blue grass music.
-And then after that it's Arts & Wine Weekend.
+It's also the beginning of festival season, with Dahlonega's Science Festival followed closely Art in the Park, First Friday Night Concerts, and the Arts & Wine Festival.

 So, head out to Dahlonega -- for all these reasons and many more.